Bomber Man World

 is a 1992 video game released by Irem under license from Hudson Soft for arcades.
 It is part of the Bomberman series.
 It was the second Bomberman game to be released for arcades, preceded by Bomberman (1991), which was also released by Irem.

-This game is called New Atomic Punk - Global Quest or Atomic Punk 2 in North America, and New DynaBlaster - Global Quest in Europe.
+This game is called New Atomic Punk: Global Quest or Atomic Punk 2 in North America, and New DynaBlaster: Global Quest in Europe.
 The North American version is called Atomic Punk 2, but it shows the text New Atomic Punk - Global Quest in-game.

 Gameplay

 When all enemies are destroyed the player automatically goes to the next stage.
 Items are lost after each stage, reducing the inventory to one bomb, and the default blast radius and walking speed.
 There are six worlds with six levels in each; after every fifth level there is a Bonus Stage, wherein soft blocks contain many points items and power ups.

-Development and release
+Storyline

+King Bomber, the antagonist from Dynablaster (arcade), has returned and has taken over the UN building with his armies of evil robots.
+The 4 Bomberman Bros. must now defeat him.